clemsos/writings/_quora/2014-06-17-What-do-foreigners-think-about-the-programme-of-A-Bite-of-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What do foreigners think about the programme of \'A Bite of China\'? - Quora
+    What do foreigners think about the programme of \'A Bite of China\'? - Quora
 ---